teekenzie/SpeedArithmetic/README.md

 ![Screenshot1](./Screenshots/Screenshot3.JPG)
 ![Screenshot2](./Screenshots/Screenshot4.JPG)

-## Prerequisites
-Make sure you have the latest version of Java Runtime Environment.

 ## Setup
 If you would like to run the program, simply download the code to your local device.
 Then, run the "SpeedArithmetic.jar" file on your device.

+## Prerequisites
+Make sure you have the latest version of Java SE Development Kit. <br>
+Click [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) to download the latest Java SE Development Kit.

 ## Inspiration
 This project was inspired when I was practicing my abacus mental arithmetic.
 It was very incovenient for me to randomly generate numbers from the calculator then adding them up so I decided to make this project.